 We’re delighted that you’re interested in publishing with Edge Effects.
 Our editorial board invites submissions from anyone interested in bringing interdisciplinary environmental work to a public audience.
 We are committed to highlighting work by graduate students, practitioners, contingent faculty, and early career scholars.
-We especially welcome contributions by people of color, Black and Indigenous people, and those with underrepresented genders, including trans men, women (both cis and trans), and nonbinary, gender fluid, and two-spirit individuals.
+We especially welcome contributions by People of Color, Black and Indigenous people, and those with underrepresented genders, including trans men, women (both cis and trans), and nonbinary, gender fluid, and two-spirit individuals.Â

 What do we publish?

-We publish a wide variety of content about the environment and society, from a range of approaches.
+We publish a wide variety of content about environment and society, from a range of approaches.
 True to the ecological concept from which we draw our name, we’re most excited by what takes place at the edges: where the sciences meet with the humanities, activism with art, scholarship with praxis, and where narrated pasts collide with imagined futures.

 We’re currently accepting critical essays written for a general audience (~2000 words), commentaries on current events, reviews of new books/games/television/film, reflective fieldnotes essays (~1000–2000 words), and exhibits (photo essays, graphic essays, multimedia pieces, and other creative forms).